Randy Clay: College career

-Pro Career
+Professional career

-Clay was drafted by the Giants, #33 overall, in the 3rd Round of the 1950 NFL draft.
+Clay was drafted by the Giants, #33 overall, in the third round of the 1950 NFL draft.
 He played in every game of the 1950 season including the playoff game, as the Giants won their division but lost to Cleveland in the playoffs.
 He scored a game-winning touchdown against the defending champion Eagles to upset them and virtually eliminate them from the playoffs.

 He missed the 1951 and 52 seasons due to service in the Army, during which time he was stationed at Brooke Army Medical Center.
 While he was there he played football for the Comets, the medical center's football team and was named All-Army.
 He scored the Comet's game winning field goal against San Diego Naval Training Center's team in 1951.
 He led the team to victory over Camp Lejeune, scoring the go ahead touchdown, in the 1951 Cigar Bowl.

 He returned to the Giants for the 1953 season and again played in every game.

 Over his NFL career, he had 400 yards from scrimmage, 3 touchdowns; kicked 3 field goals and 20 extra points (including the team's only score in his one playoff appearance); had 4 interceptions on defense and 5 fumble recoveries and returned 2 kickoffs to give him 509 all-purpose yards.